What Are Business Liabilities?

 Liabilities and Leverage

 The concept of leverage for a business refers to how a business acquires new assets.
-If the assets are acquired by loans—that is, through increasing liabilities—the business is said to be leveraged.
-Some liability is good for a business; too much can harm a business financial position.
+If the assets are acquired by borrowing, through loans, it increases liabilities.
+The more loans, the more leveraged the business.

 Analyzing Business Liability